A Neglected Health System

 Mothers and children die at an alarming rate in Myanmar.
 There is a lack of information and treatment for basic health needs.
 Children suffer from malnutrition, diarrhea, and malaria.
 Pregnant women do not get prenatal care and they deliver their babies at home.

 Injury and death from road accidents is also high.
 Until 2012, there were hardly any ambulances in the country.
 In recent years, an ambulance system started to develop in urban areas.
 But most of the ambulances were not equipped with supplies.
 Many were staffed with only one person, the driver.

 Restoring Health for the Most Vulnerable

-With your help, our work in Myanmar focuses on caring for mothers and children in remote villages.
-With basic training, community volunteers can vastly improve health within their own communities.
-These volunteers learn how to diagnose and prevent malaria, diarrhea, and respiratory infections.
-They learn about keeping children healthy with good nutrition.
-Then they pass this information along to their neighbors.
-Your support also provides training to midwives, so more mothers and babies survive childbirth.
+In 2018, we transitioned our work in Myanmar to local entities.
+Over the years, our work in Myanmar focused on caring for mothers and children in remote villages.
+With basic training, community volunteers can now vastly improve health within their own communities.
+These volunteers learned how to diagnose and prevent malaria, diarrhea, and respiratory infections.
+They learned about keeping children healthy with good nutrition.
+And now they pass this information along to their neighbors.
+We also trained midwives, so more mothers and babies survive childbirth.